Marquez Callaway Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- In his three matchups against the Panthers, Callaway's 44.7 receiving yards average is 7.2 more than his over/under for Sunday's game (37.5).
+- Callaway is averaging 44.7 receiving yards per game in three career matchups against the Panthers, 8.2 more than his receiving yards prop bet over/under for Sunday's game (36.5).

-- The Panthers have the NFL's second-ranked pass defense this season, yielding 200.7 yards per game through the air.
+- This week Callaway will face the NFL's second-ranked pass defense (200.7 yards allowed per game).

-- The Panthers have surrendered 22 touchdowns through the air (1.5 per game).
-They are 13th in the league in that category.
+- The Panthers have allowed 22 touchdowns through the air (1.5 per game).
+They are 13th in the NFL in that category.

 Recent Performances